Bouteilles d'huile de CBD Mellowoil de 1200 mg et 4800 mg entourées de noix de coco, illustrant les produits naturels à base de CBD pour le bien-être.

 When that same amount is added and dissolved in a carrier oil, it’s much easier to dose properly.
 By mixing one gram of CBD into a carrier oil, you can now precisely measure out, per drop, the amount of CBD you’re getting.

-Many of the most common carrier oils for CBD aren’t just there to help out with bio-availability and easy dosing.
-They also host several different health benefits.
+Many of the most common carrier oils for CBD aren’t just there to help with bio-availability and easy dosing.
+They also bring several different health benefits of their own.

 For example, MCT oil is known for its very long shelf life, and science says it may help reduce heart disease risk.
 Olive oil is also known for its heart-healthy properties and contains a large number of antioxidants.